FH-Potsdam/disa-gotchi-gpt3/prompt-text.md

 ## Next steps / TO DO

 **Different prompt configurations**

 - 2 Options:
   - Different prompts in an array
   - One prompt + different variable parameters (words, definitions, moods) in a string.

 - Initial configurations?
 "How acute is your request?"

 - Options by user input:
-  - When question: give some advice?
+  - When question: give some advice / tipps?
-  - When negative thoughts: rephrase them in a positive way
+  - When negative thoughts: rephrase them in a positive way > positive thoughts.

+- "Levels of unexpectedness"
+  - Ghost metaphors
+  - Talk as my anxiety.
+  - Challenging question in the end that engages reflection?

 - Checkbox Configurations
---- What does user need?
-Ich brauche Mut, wie soll ich weiter machen
+  - What does user need?
+Different modes: "Ich brauche Mut", wie soll ich weiter machen
---- Different tones: friendly, humourous, provocative...
+  - Different tones: empathy with situation, ironic/humourous, provocative...

 - One answer per configuration or one query and different possibilities

 **Make more specific references to anxiety**